tatey/nest_web/README.markdown

 Programatically interact with your Nest developer accout using Ruby.
 Based on the Chrome Extension for Nest.

+Unfortunately you cannot set the CO or smoke alarm states using the public API.
+We use this to programatically test an app we built on top of Nest's public API.

 ## Install

 First, add this line to your application's Gemfile.